The Christopher W. Keyser Scholarship

 Applicants must email their completed essay as a WORD DOCUMENT to email@example.com.
 Essays submitted in any format other than Microsoft Word (such as RTF or PDF) will not be accepted.
 Applicants must also submit a cover letter separate from the essay as a Word document with the following information:

 – Anticipated graduation date

 – Current Major

 The required essay word count of 2,000 to 3,000 is for actual words, not letter characters.
 Titles, headings, and citations do not count towards final word count.
 The essay body must contain at least 2,000 individual words and no more than 3,000 individual words.
-All essays are checked for authenticity.
+All essays are checked for authenticity, including use of AI platforms (ChatGPT).
 Plagiarized essays will be rejected.